S-a-a-h/azure-database-migration978/README.md

 ### File Structure
 ---
 These files contain matching SQL Queries which can be run by opening the files or opening a new query for each database.
-This ensures that the data matches and has not been corrupted during the migration process:
+This ensures that the data matches and has not been lost or corrupted during the migration process: